thesrikarpaida/Data-Structures-In-Python/README.md

 # Data Structures In Python

-This repo contains the implementation of some commonly used data structures using Python.
+This repo contains some commonly used data structures implemented in Python.